 1. Your internet is slow, or you lack adequate bandwidth

-Some businesses try to scrape by with inadequate internet plans because they don’t want to spend money for a premium plan.
+Some businesses try to scrape by with inadequate internet plans because they don’t want to spend money on a premium plan.
 While it’s smart to consider ways to save, this is not an area where you want to skimp.

 If you’re like many modern startups and small businesses, it’s not uncommon to host webinars, video conferences and telephone meetings throughout the day.
 If you don’t have the right technology, your users will experience lag time, freeze-ups, or dropped calls.
 The result?
 A loss of consumer and stakeholder confidence that could end up costing you more than an upgraded Internet plan, much more.